dekoza/mtgpl/STX.rst

    Exile target artifact or creature.
 Its controller creates a 4/4 blue and red Elemental creature token.

+:mtgtip:`Solve the Equation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/6/66c04ee2-c1e0-45fb-aaf5-1b4459df80fc.jpg?1617182632|https://scryfall.com/card/stx/54/solve-the-equation?utm_source=api>`
+   Search your library for an instant or sorcery card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Teachings of the Archaics<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/6/967148b1-2bb6-4bc0-95e6-c45fcf99afd2.jpg?1617148957|https://scryfall.com/card/stx/57/teachings-of-the-archaics?utm_source=api>`
    If an opponent has more cards in hand than you, draw two cards.
 Draw three cards instead if an opponent has at least four more cards in hand than you.